 There are at least three more samples on the web of Cummings reading his poems:

-- The Poetry Archive presents Cummings reading two poems: “anyone lived in a pretty how town” (CP 515) and “ ‘next to of course god america i” (CP 267).
+- The Poetry Archive presents Cummings reading one poem: ” ‘next to of course god america i” (CP 267).
+Recorded by the BBC, date unknown.

 There are many more recordings out there of Cummings reading his prose and poetry that remain unavailable to the public.
 He gave so many readings in the 1950s that Richard S. Kennedy said that he had embarked on what was really “a new career” for him (448).
 Those interested in exploring further Cummings’ reading career should start with chapter 30 of Kennedy’s biography Dreams in the Mirror (445-458).